Autoscalp owns 1200 Proprietary Algos for: eurodollar, oil and gold.

 Action taken: our lawyers promptly filed a Report with local watchdog: MROS - CFB (CH)

 Action taken: none.
-After 5 years 8 ouf of 9 companies bankrupted.
+After 5 years most of those companies bankrupted.